nsmarkop/plover_open_url/README.md

 # Plover Open URL

-Command plugin for [Plover](https://github.com/openstenoproject/plover) to open a URL.
+Command plugin for [Plover](https://github.com/openstenoproject/plover) to open a URL, a folder, or files.

-## Installation

-Download the latest version of Plover for your operating system from the [releases page](https://github.com/openstenoproject/plover/releases).
-Only versions 4.0.0.dev6 and higher are supported.

-1. Open Plover
-2. Navigate to the Plugin Manager tool
-3. Select the "plover-open-url" plugin entry in the list
-4. Click install
-5. Restart Plover

-The same method can be used for updating and uninstalling the plugin.
+The package is available on [GitHub](https://github.com/nsmarkop/plover_open_url) and [PyPI](https://pypi.org/project/plover-open-url/).

 ## Usage

-In order to use this plugin you just need to create a dictionary entry of the form:
+In order to use this plugin in [Plover](https://github.com/openstenoproject/plover) you need to create a dictionary entry of the form:

 ``` json
 {